Braves Field: Baseball history

 At the advent of the lively ball era, it became clear that the fans were unhappy with Gaffney's vision of how baseball should be played, and inner fences were built, and regularly moved, being moved in and out based on whims.
 Later, the ownership of the team even went so far as to shift the entire field in a clockwise direction (towards right field) at one point.
-One year after opening Braves Field, Gaffney had sold the Braves, but kept Braves Field.
-Gaffney and his heirs then leased the stadium out to Braves owners until 1949, when his heirs sold it back to the Braves for approx. $750,000.
+One year after opening Braves Field, Gaffney had sold the Braves, but kept Braves Field until his death in 1932, leasing it to the Braves.
+The Gaffney estate then formed the Commonwealth Realty Trust and leased the park to the Braves until 1949, when Gaffney's heirs sold it back to the Braves for approx. $750,000.

+In the midst of the Great Depression, Braves owner Emil Fuchs considered holding greyhound races at Braves Field after games in order to raise revenue.
+He was forced to back down under vehement opposition from other National League owners, league president Ford Frick, and Commissioner Kenesaw Mountain Landis.
+However, after Fuchs missed several rent payments, the Commonwealth Realty Trust tried to evict the Braves and turn Braves Field into a dog racing track.
+The National League ultimately took over the lease and gave the Braves exclusive rights to the stadium.

 On Sunday, September 21, 1952, the Brooklyn Dodgers defeated the Braves, 8–2, before 8,822 fans in the final Major League game at Braves Field.
 Roy Campanella hit the last home run to help Joe Black defeat a Braves team with 20 year-old rookie Eddie Mathews hitting 3rd.

 The concourse under the ballpark's remaining seating area still exists almost exactly as it did when the Braves played there.